KOSASIH/PromoteOneself/README.md

  - pos.set.setting.remindonjoin - Set if the plugin should send a reminder to players when they join
  - pos.set.sign.* - The root permission for setting configurable sign information
  - pos.set.sign.usage - Set the maximum number of times a player can use a sign
+ - pos.set.command.* - The root permission for updating command type aims
+ - pos.set.command.update - Automatically update the list of watched commands
+ - pos.set.command.type - Set the type of an aim to 'command'
+ - pos.set.command.achieve - Set the 'achieve' field of a 'command' type aim
  - pos.promote.* - Let the player be promoted to any target (only required for targets with 'permission' type aims)
  - pos.promote.&lt;target-name&gt; - Let the player be promoted to a specific target (only required for targets with 'permission' type aims)
  - pos.sign.* - The root permission for handling signs